dragonflyoss/nydus/README.md

 ### Run Nydus with Dragonfly P2P system

-Nydus is deeply integrated with [Dragonfly](https://d7y.io/) P2P system, which can greatly reduce the network latency and the single point of network pressure for registry server, testing in the production environment shows that using Dragonfly can reduce network latency by more than 80%, to understand the performance test data and how to configure Nydus to use Dragonfly, please refer to the [doc](https://d7y.io/docs/setup/integration/nydus).
+Nydus is deeply integrated with [Dragonfly](https://d7y.io/) P2P system, which can greatly reduce the network latency and the single point pressure of the registry server.
+Benchmarking results in the production environment demonstrate that using Dragonfly can reduce network latency by more than 80%, to understand the performance results and integration steps, please refer to the [nydus integration](https://d7y.io/docs/setup/integration/nydus).

+If you want to deploy Dragonfly and Nydus at the same time through Helm, please refer to the **[Quick Start](https://github.com/dragonflyoss/helm-charts/blob/main/INSTALL.md)**.

 ### Run OCI image directly with Nydus